rzurad/fusion/README.md

 ====

 immediate todo:
-- fix failing test in IE 9
 - figure out what's to be done with merge and decorate
 - start documenting api (dr.js)
 - add wildcard events

 not-so-immediate todo:
-- add index-shifting to observers
-- add some kind of wrapper event to observer module
 - ajax
 - mvc
 - dom selector interface